nicai-cloud/cai-gift-shop-api/README.md

 11. Create a Budget alert in the admin account:
     1. Go to "Billing and Cost Management" -> "Budgets" -> Click on "Create budget" -> Choose "Zero-Spend Budget"
 12. To use SES to send email:
-    1. Go to SES and create an entity with "nicai.goodyhub@gmail", verify it when receiving email
+    1. Go to SES and create an entity with "nicai.goodyhub@gmail.com", verify it when receiving email
     2. Go to IAM role ec2-role and attach AmazonSESFullAccess policy to it